AyoubElmo7/Login-System-API/README.md

 elsewhere (Set as an environment variable, placed in a Secure Vault or a .env file).
 A local database was used instead of a cloud environment for the sake of simplicity (I have plans to transition to a free cloud environment later on).

+Make sure to add the appropriate link in the sendEmail method in EmailTokenService to redirect the user to the page to update their password.

 Added code coverage across the board, to ensure that any breaking changes would be caught.